 You say: “We’re so excited to have you on board.
 To make the most of your experience here, we’ve housed all your essential onboarding materials in a special section of your platform.
 You can search, easily navigate the content categories, and reach out directly to us within moments.
 That’s not all: We’ve set up a dedicated campaign exclusively for your company – it includes free coffee vouchers, an onboarding competition, and a few other goodies.
 Have fun!”

-It is clear to see which onboarding journey will generate a more favourable first impression of your brand.
+It is clear to see which onboarding journey will generate a more favorable first impression of your brand.
 From there, tenants are easily made into advocates.
-They see that the tangible quality of your office – the luxurious appointments, the stunning architecture – is congruent with its online equivalent.
+They see that the tangible quality of your office — the luxurious appointments, the stunning architecture — is congruent with its online equivalent.
 A community as welcoming as this is difficult to leave.

 It is almost certain: Hybrid working, in some form or another, is here to stay.
-General consensus suggests that global office workers currently prefer a ‘two day on, three day off’ model.
+General consensus suggests that global office workers currently prefer a "two day on, three day off" model.
 On the surface, this means that office occupancy will likely encounter a new ceiling, and that needs for space will dramatically shift.

 But maybe not.
 Consider new research conducted by Leesman, a firm that benchmarks worldwide employee experience, and ranks workplaces on a scale known as the Leesman Index (Lmi).
 A workplace Lmi is determined by the quality and prevalence of several features: Amenities, services, productivity, and senses of pride and community.
 The global benchmark compiles responses from 839,688 employees and 5,603 workplaces in 103 countries.
 We might safely say, based on this sample size, that the findings are reliable.